PatrickGLi/Lyfecoach/README.md

 Lyfecoach include:

 - [ ] Account creation and Log in
-- [ ] Event browsing and event creation
+- [ ] Event browsing and event creation using Google Autocomplete
 - [ ] Event locating using Google Map API
 - [ ] Event filtering by category, date, and price
-- [ ] Ticket records and saved events
-- [ ] Organizer ratings and reviews
+- [ ] User's followers and user's followings
-- [ ] Email notifications

 ## Design Docs
 * [View Wireframes][view]